nfsi-canada/OBStools/docs/atacr.rst

                          (or 30 percent)]
       --minwin MINWIN    Specify minimum number of 'good' windows in any given day to continue with analysis.
 [Default 10]
-      --freq-band PD     Specify comma-separated frequency limits (float, in Hz) over which to calculate spectral features used in flagging the bad windows.
+      --flag-freqs PD    Specify comma-separated frequency limits (float, in Hz) over which to calculate spectral features used in flagging the bad windows.
 [Default 0.004,2.0]
+      --tilt-freqs TF    Specify comma-separated frequency limits (float, in Hz) over which to calculate tilt.
+[Default 0.005,0.035]
       --tolerance TOL    Specify parameter for tolerance threshold.
 If spectrum > std*tol, window is flagged as bad.
 [Default 2.0] --alpha ALPHA      Specify confidence level for f-test, for iterative